 About The Firm

 Consumer Action Law Group is a law firm dedicated to fighting for consumer rights.
 Mrs. Brainangkul’s eviction case is scheduled to go to trial on June 5, 2017, in the Los Angeles Superior Court, Glendale Courthouse.
-The mortgage lawyers at Consumer Action Law Group are fighting to prevent eviction resulting from a wrongful foreclosure.
+The mortgage lawyers at Consumer Action Law Group are fighting to prevent eviction resulting from wrongful foreclosure.

 Consumer Action Law Group can be reached at (818) 254-8413